Calculate page height and width Skip to content

 Step 4: Create Your First Campaign

-There are many email marketing platforms like MailChimp, Mailerlite, Aweber, etc that will allow you to easily create email campaigns with a drag and drop feature.
+There are many email marketing platforms like MailChimp, Mailerlite, Aweber, etc that will allow you to easily create email campaigns with a drag-and-drop feature.

 However, if you’re looking to send beautifully customised emails, an email marketing agency like Digivate could help you both design perfect emails and also manage all your email marketing campaigns from start to finish.